 We have not yet reached sustained profitability.
-For the fiscal years ended December 31, 2019, 2018, and 2017, we reported losses of approximately \$22.6 million, \$116.4 million, and \$67.9 million, and we had an accumulated deficit as of December 31, 2019 of \$1.4 billion.
-For the three months ended March 31, 2020 and 2019, we reported losses of approximately \$20.6 million and \$24.4 million, respectively, and we had an accumulated deficit as of March 31, 2020 of \$1.4 billion.
-Substantially all of our operating losses resulted from costs incurred in connection with our research and development programs, from general and administrative costs associated with our operations, and costs related to the commercialization of Vascepa.
+For the fiscal years ended December 31, 2019, 2018, and 2017, we reported losses of approximately \$22.6 million, \$116.4 million and \$67.9 million, respectively, and we had an accumulated deficit as of December 31, 2019 of \$1.4 billion.
+For the nine months ended September 30, 2020 and 2019, we reported losses of approximately \$22.9 million and \$29.7 million, respectively, and we had an accumulated deficit as of September 30, 2020 of \$1.4 billion.
+Substantially all of our operating losses resulted from costs incurred in connection with our research and development programs, from general and administrative costs associated with our operations, and costs related to the commercialization of VASCEPA.
 Additionally, as a result of our significant expenses relating to research and development and to commercialization, we expect to continue to incur significant operating losses for an indefinite period.
 Because of the numerous risks and uncertainties associated with developing and commercializing pharmaceutical products, we are unable to predict the magnitude of these future losses.
 Our historic losses, combined with expected future losses, have had and will continue to have an adverse effect on our cash resources, shareholders' deficit and working capital.

-Although we began generating revenue from Vascepa in January 2013, we may never be profitable.
+Although we began generating revenue from VASCEPA in January 2013, we may never be profitable for a full year.

 Our ability to become profitable on a sustained basis depends upon our ability to generate revenue.
-We have been generating product revenue from sales of Vascepa since January 2013, but we may not be able to generate sufficient revenue to achieve a steady state of profitability.
-Our ability to generate profits on sales of Vascepa is subject to the market acceptance and commercial success of Vascepa and our ability to manufacture commercial quantities of Vascepa through third parties at acceptable cost levels, and may also depend upon our ability to effectively market and sell Vascepa through our strategic collaborations.
+We have been generating product revenue from sales of VASCEPA since January 2013, but we may not be able to generate sufficient revenue to achieve a steady state of profitability.
+Our ability to generate profits on sales of VASCEPA is subject to the market acceptance and commercial success of VASCEPA and our ability to manufacture commercial quantities of VASCEPA through third parties at acceptable cost levels, and may also depend upon our ability to effectively market and sell VASCEPA through our strategic collaborations.

-Even though Vascepa has been approved by the FDA for marketing in the United States for two important indications, it may not gain enough market acceptance to support profitability.
-We anticipate continuing to incur significant costs associated with expanding the commercialization of Vascepa.
-We may not achieve profitability on a sustained basis in the near term due to high costs associated with our expanded commercialization efforts, for example.
+Even though VASCEPA has been approved by the FDA for marketing in the United States for two important indications, it may not gain enough market acceptance to support profitability.
+We anticipate continuing to incur significant costs associated with expanding the commercialization of VASCEPA.
+We may not achieve profitability on a sustained basis in the near term due to high costs associated with, for example, our expanded commercialization efforts in the United States and our expected commercialization efforts in Europe.
 If we are unable to continue to generate robust product revenues, we will not become profitable on a sustained basis in the near term, if ever, and may be unable to continue operations without continued funding.